kenstler/aws-ml-iot-lab/Challenge_1_ML_Cloud/README.md

 ### Step 7 - Starting the Greengrass core

-We are now ready to run the Greengrass Core!
-Once we see that it is running we will then deploy the group configuration from the console.
+You are now ready to run the Greengrass Core!
+Once we see that it is running you will then deploy the group configuration from the console.
-To make the next steps easier I suggest running as root.
+To make the next steps easier it is recommended to run the commands as root.
 ```
 sudo su
 cd /greengrass/ggc/core